 Prosecution is one means by which the CAA ensures that the aviation rules for which it is responsible are properly observed and

 The CAA prosecutes both companies and individuals for breaches of the legislation it is tasked with enforcing.
+Investigations into

-17 days ago
+17 hours ago

 Read all @UK_CAA